Typhoon Toraji (2001): Impact

 According to different agencies and media reports from Taiwan and China, Typhoon Toraji left over 200 deaths and about 150 people missing.

 Taiwan and China

 Over 340,000 people were without electricity due to the typhoon.
-Twenty-one people are killed and about 30 persons are missing in the town of Kuang Fu, in eastern Hualien County, Taiwan.
+21 people are killed and about 30 persons are missing in the town of Guangfu, in eastern Hualien County, Taiwan.
 The most badly affected areas in Taiwan were Hualien and Nantou's mountainous central district.
 Mudslides and floods swept houses, bridges, and mountain highways clear.
 The Agriculture Council of Taiwan reported that there could be $4 million in damage to land, livestock, and agricultural districts.

-However, there was something positive that came out of this.
-An American-based Chinese language Christian band group, Stream of Praise, was planning on holding a concert in Hualien when the typhoon warnings were in place.
-If the typhoon hit on the day of the concert, they would have to cut the power and the concert would be cancelled.
-However, the typhoon strayed a mere 2 kilometers away from the concert area, and it went on un-interrupted.

 Despite Toraji striking Fuzhou City in China as a tropical storm, the damages, and fatalities attributed to the storm are unknown.